Harimummadi/assignment2-Mummadi/README.md

 1. Book the Flight from Kansas City to Delhi,India.
 2. Go to Kansas City from Maryville.
    1. Board the Flight in Kansas Airport-Missouri to Delhi-India.
-   2. After Arrival at Delhi airport,we can take travel to ladakh by road or by flight.
+   3. After Arrival at Delhi airport,we can take travel to ladakh by road or by flight.
       1. The best way to reach Ladakh is by road from Delhi so that we can enjoy the Nature and Ride.
-2. Here we reached my favourite place Ladakh.
+1. Here we reached my favourite place Ladakh.
+* If it is a Road trip carry an DSLR Camera.
+* Good insulated boots or trekking shoes in winters.
+In summers, any sports shoes should be fine.
+   * Sunglasses to protect your eyes from the reflections from snow.
+   * To protect the skin from harsh sunlight,its better to carry a sunscreen lotion that has highest SPF.
+* If Travelling on Bikes(really its an awesome adventure) check the vechile is in best condition.
+   * Just Enjoy the Nature and have fun.